dhiller/dhiller.github.io/_articles/2015-11-30-working-w-pull-requests.md

 download: https://github.com/dhiller/presentations/raw/master/Pull%20Requests%20mit%20Stash/Pull%20Requests%20mit%20Stash.pdf
 ---

-Working with pull requests on Stash (predecessor of Bitbucket Server).
+Working with pull requests on Stash (later renamed to Bitbucket Server).
 Language of material is german.

 Topics:
 * What is a PR?